-- D. Write narrative of offense on a continuation page.
+- b) Age-DOB - c) Occupation - d) Race - e) Sex - f) Home Address-Phone - g) Business Address-Phone - D. Write narrative of offense on a Criminal Report.
 Check the box on back of pink "See continuation page for details, this DR#". - E. On all offenses but those listed below, the "Booking Required" space must be checked on the citation. - 1.
 County Ordinance violations. - 2.
 Failure to identify. - 3.
-Trespass. - F. Turn citation in to the appropriate Patrol Division. - G. On all misdemeanor theft, assault, and sex crime citations, an "Initial Crime Report" must be completed and turned in with the citation. - 1.
+Trespass. - F. Turn citation in to the appropriate Patrol Division. - G. On all misdemeanor citations, a Criminal Report must be completed with a scanned copy of citation attached.
+Attach a scanned copy of the citation to your Criminal Report and turn in the original hard copy of the citation at the end of your patrol shift. - 1.
 On all theft and sex offenses, the method of operation is sent to D.O.J. - IV.
 Issuance of Citation Books / E-Cite Devices - A. The issuing of citation books, both criminal / traffic & parking, to members of the patrol division will usually be handled by the clerical staff, equipment cage, shift supervisor, or Department Commander. - B. Books issued to other members of the Department or other enforcement agencies of the County of Orange must be approved by the North or South Operations Division Commander. - C. Electronic Citation Devices are available in all patrol divisions, OCTA, and John Wayne Airport.
 These devices are encouraged to be utilized for issuing both infraction and misdemeanor citations.
-The OC Bail Extract, User guides, Uniform Bail Schedule, and commercial violation procedures have been provided for these devices. - V. When to Stop the Violator - A. Violators should be stopped as soon as safety allows.
+The OC Bail Extract,

+User guides, Uniform Bail Schedule, and commercial violation procedures have been provided for these devices.

+- V. When to Stop the Violator - A. Violators should be stopped as soon as safety allows.
 Never consider any stop as routine. - VI.
-Stopping the Violator

-A. Advise dispatcher of your intent to conduct a vehicle stop using radio code 961 (no back-up unit required), radio code 960 (back-up is requested) or 960-X (back-up, Code-3).
+Stopping the Violator - A. Advise dispatch of your intent to conduct a vehicle stop using radio code 961 (no back-up unit required), radio code 960 (back-up is requested) or 960-X (back-up, Code-3).
 Further, advise the dispatcher first of the location of your intended stop, then give the license number of the suspect vehicle.
 If possible, do not initiate the stop (activate emergency lights) prior to advising dispatch.
 This will allow you time to receive vehicle information from dispatch prior to being committed to the actual stop.